 Floating is easier, perhaps because of its density, making me feel an Olympian if not a school varsitarian.
-The water is cold as aggravated by the precipitation, but the assumed sulphuric elements known for its skin smoothening effect propelled the endurance in me to stay under low temperature.
+The water was cold as aggravated by the precipitation, but the assumed sulphuric elements known for its skin smoothening effect propelled the endurance in me to stay under low temperature.

-Tranquility surrounded the place when we left Mt.
+Tranquility surrounds the place when we left Mt.
 Pinatubo.
 Who would have thought that the volcano’s last flare-up more than two decades ago, considered the second largest terrestrial eruption worldwide in the 20th century, would give birth to this rugged beauty?